madees/DAQC2-Chataigne-Module/README.md

 Preset according to Python script (5051).
 If not local, Python script should be run with Chataigne IP as argument

 #### OSC Output port
-Preset according to Python qcript (50052).
+Preset according to Python script (50052).

 Default IP address setting is local, if you run Chataigne on the Raspberry PI.
 If not, should be set to the distant Raspberry Pi IP.

 #### Ping
 Simple function to check communication with Python script.

 Pressing the button will send a "/ping" command.

 "Is anybody out there" check if you receive a "/pong" from Raspberry Pi.

 #### CAN Analog inputs